Mentorship Programs that can Benefit Your Small Business

 Ready.gov Mentoring Initiative

-The Federal Emergency Management Agency (FEMA) sponsors this program, designed to help managers and owners of both small and medium sized businesses prepare for emergencies.
+The Federal Emergency Management Agency (FEMA) sponsors a program, designed to help managers and owners of both small and medium sized businesses prepare for emergencies.
 FEMA offers mentorship guides and other preparedness resources on the Ready.gov web site.
 The program also facilitates workshops and presentations so business owners can work together to be better prepared.

 SBA Mentor/Protégé Program